Negative Screening Rules & Vetting Process

 - Some of the companies in our Renewable Energy Equipment, Pollution Control, Alternative Fuels, Battery Supply Chain, Electric Systems, Energy Efficiency, Energy Storage, Green Finance, Semiconductor Devices, Lighting Systems, Measurement Instruments, Sustainable Infrastructure, Electrical Components, Telepresence, Efficient Materials & Processes subsegments do derive sales to clients involved with fossil fuel exploration, processing or distribution.

-- iClima Earth excludes companies generating over 40% of their sales to clients that enable fossil fuel E&P and processing activities.
+- iClima applies best efforts to identify and quantify the companies generating over 40% of their sales to clients that enable fossil fuel E&P activities.

-- Canadian Pacific Railway is an example of a company that was excluded due to significant fossil fuel association (diesel locomotives and largest client being coal miner).
+- GE and Canadian Pacific Railway are example of a companies that were excluded due to significant fossil fuel association.

 - For our EV subsegment, iClima Earth excludes companies generating over 40% of their sales of automotive with ICEs that run on fossil fuel.

-- On iClima’s EV subsegment that means that companies like Toyota or Volkswagen, albeit with relevant R&D and EV sales growth, are still predominantly ICE automakers.
+- Companies like Toyota or Volkswagen, albeit with relevant R&D and EV sales growth, are still predominantly ICE automakers.
 These companies did not merit to be included in iClima’s universe.

-- For our Ride Sharing subsegment, iClima Earth attribute green sales to what is derived from car pooling and EV based rides.
+- For our Ride Sharing subsegment, iClima attribute green sales to what is derived from EV based rides with ICE carpooling and hybrid rides seen as transitional.

 - For our Pollution Control segment, we make a concession and allow companies with substantial sales to fossil fuel related companies, as the pollution control products are pragmatic, transitional solutions for GHG emissions.